- The Quarterly

 The FAQ section below describes the Knighton Award process in detail.
-The submission period for the best reports of 2019 closed on January 24, 2020.
+The submission period for the best reports of 2020 will open in late November.
 For questions, contact Awards Chair Hannah Gardener.

 Shop size includes the Chief Audit Executive and staffed auditor positions, but not administrative support personnel.
 Include consultants working as full-time employees in the number of auditors.

 Audit organizations may send only one performance audit report for consideration per year.
 The submitting organization must:

 Judges use the following four criteria to evaluate reports for the Knighton Award.
 Judges equally weight each criterion.